-The Ultimate Selection of “the best of the best” Jazz Guitar Albums, Old and New
+The Ultimate Selection of “the best of the best” Essential Jazz Guitar Albums, Old and New

-Sure, there’s thousands of jazz guitar albums that have been recorded to this day.
+Sure, there’s thousands of great albums that have been recorded to this day.
 But some legendary jazz guitarists have that universal sound that reaches and touches people deeply.
 If you’ve ever been “grabbed” by the sound of one album, then you know exactly what I mean.
-So, here’s my own “Top 5 Jazz Guitar Albums” listing followed by comments and suggestions from visitors.
+So, here’s my own Top-5 must-have jazz guitar records listing followed by comments and suggestions from visitors for the greatest albums.

 The following are, in my opinion, the very best, must-have jazz guitar albums recorded to this day in history.
 The cream of the crop!
 Those are perfect to listen to as a complete beginner.
 Or if you’re a seasoned jazz guitarist looking to expand your horizons.

 My cherished track is the first one.
-Just an F blues.
+Just a simple riff-based blues in F, and it’s called No Blues.
 I transcribed a good portion of the guitar solo.
 Looking back, I believe it’s Wes that showed me what was possible on straight-ahead blues.
 I now realize the impact of this single tune on my playing.

 There’s nothing like a warm guitar and bass duo playing good old standards … especially when the musicians are of that caliber.
 It’s a very different atmosphere without percussions.
 While in school, I transcribed a few tracks from that recording.
 My teacher also happened to be a little “Bickert Freak” on the sides.

 I did not know that at the time, but after graduating I wound up playing *a lot* (really) of duo gigs with bass players.
 I was glad to have that recording for reference in my mind.
-Playing a gig I would think: “What is this supposed to sound like?
-Well, think of Bickert on Alone Together!”
+It’s a must-have jazz guitar reference.
+Playing a gig I would think:

-Finally, “at the Garden Party” was recorded live in Toronto.
+Finally, note that this At the Garden Party jazz guitar album was recorded live in Toronto.
 This delightful, chilled-out album even won a Juno award.
 (The Junos are the like the Canadian Grammys.)

 Yes, another one from the 2000’s.
-I know there’s a lot of sacred jazz guitar stuff from the 20th century… but I just can’t help it.
+I know there’s a lot of sacred jazz albums from the 20th century… but I just can’t help it.
 This Scofield record hosts his working trio of the time: Steve Swallow on the fretless electric and Bill Stewart on drums.
 It was recorded live at the Blue Note club in New York, NY.

 Lots of original tunes by Sco… and lots of blowing!
-Just the way I like it. (-: The opener “Wee” is that great Bb Rhythm Changes tune from 50 years ago.
+Just the way I like it. (-: The opener Wee is that great Bb Rhythm Changes tune from 50 years ago.
 Great!
-It’s funny because this album is one that I never really thought about or discussed with people.
+It’s funny because this essential album is one that I never really thought about or discussed with people.
 I just like to put it on.
+And drive.
 Oh man!

 Ok.
 Please don’t swear at me.
-I know lots of people would approach me with a cross and some holy water here.
-If you like jazz and never really gave a chance to the Pat Metheny Group (very different from Metheny’s trio or quartet record), now’s your chance!
+I know some people that would approach me carefully with a cross and some holy water here.
+If you like jazz standards and never really gave a chance to the Pat Metheny Group (very different from Metheny’s trio or quartet record), now’s your chance!

-One of my favorite features of this album is the singing: a south-american singer (I forgot his name, sorry) does a wonderful job.
-No lyrics, except one track, and the voice is simply considered as another instrument of the larger ensemble.
+One of my favorite features of this album is the singing: south-american singer Pedro Aznar does a wonderful job.
+No lyrics, except on one track, and the voice is simply considered as another instrument of the larger ensemble.
 Great stuff.